OKUA1/dingo-docs/src/app/docs/use-cases-rag-agent/page.md

 @agent.function
 def retrieve(topic: str, query: str) -> str:
     """Retrieves the documents from the vector store based on the similarity to the query.
-    This function is to be used to retrieve the additional information in order to anwer users' queries.
+    This function is to be used to retrieve the additional information in order to answer users' queries.

     Parameters
     ----------
     topic : str